Forest Ambassadors — BigCi installation

 Earth Speak: Giving Voice to Paper — 2023/2024 Selected Artist & Guest Speaker

-The entire Forest Ambassadors installation — 110 individual works — was exhibited across two prestigious venues: first at the Chiang Kai-Shek Memorial Hall, then at the National Taiwan Craft Research and Development Institute (NTCRI).
-The Manual of Kindness was shared with audiences at both venues, who were invited to create their own messages — extending the ever-growing collective voice of the project into Taiwan.
+54 artworks were selected from 179 pieces by 106 artists from 24 countries.
+The entire Forest Ambassadors installation was exhibited across two prestigious venues: first at the Chiang Kai-Shek Memorial Hall, Taipei (Nov.
+2–14, 2023), then at the National Taiwan Craft Research and Development Institute (NTCRI), Nantou County (Dec.
+8, 2023 – March 31, 2024).
+The exhibition was curated by international fibre artist Amy Richard.
+The Manual of Kindness was shared with audiences at both venues, who were invited to create their own messages, extending the ever-growing collective voice of the project into Taiwan.

 Nancy CohenUSA